aarpon/hrm_docs/docs/user/GettingStarted.rst

   shared templates with you.
 Notice that choosing the correct parameters is **absolutely crucial** for obtaining high-quality deconvolution results.

-  **Use existing parameter template (easy)**: When selecting an existing parameter template the parameter contents are displayed on the right hand side panel.
+  **Use an existing parameter template (easy)**: When selecting an existing parameter template the parameter contents are displayed on the right hand side panel.
 Make sure that the  microscope type and the number of channels of the selected template match those of the images to deconvolve.

-  **Create a new parameter template (elaborated)**: Type a name for the new parameter template in the `New/clone image template name` field, then click the create button |CreateTemplate22x22|.
+  **Create a new parameter template (elaborated)**: Click the `New template` button |CreateTemplate22x22|.
+Type a name for the new template and click 'Create'.
 The template editor opens, select the correct number of channels and PSF type.
 Move on to the optical parameters and select the correct microscope type.
 For a detailed explanation on the remaining parameters please refer to section :ref:`advanced_deconvolution`.